-The report focuses predominantly on patients with ESKD who are on KRT, but from this year includes a chapter in which patients who have CKD but are not receiving KRT, either because they do not yet require it, or because they are receiving conservative care, will routinely be reported.
+The report focuses predominantly on patients with ESKD who are on KRT, but also includes a chapter in which patients who have CKD but are not receiving KRT (either because they do not yet require it, or because they are receiving conservative care), are reported.
 Each chapter of the report presents analyses about a subset of kidney patients, as detailed in section 7.